 |Removal of an old deck

 If you love to spend time outside with your family and friends, you may want to consider paying for additional accessories.
-These will make your deck a lot more fun to spend time on, both during day and night.
+These will make your deck a lot more fun to spend time on, both during the day and at night.

 |Install electric outlet (requires licensed electrician)